spectrocloud/librarium/content/docs/13-terraform.md

    * Add-on deployments: Attach cluster profile by name

-* AWS cloud account is a mandatory attribute for AWS cluster resource.
+* AWS cloud account is a mandatory attribute for AWS cluster resources.

 * Nested Cluster schema support for all the cloud types.